mulesoft-assets/template-sfdc2sfdc-contact-aggregation/README.md

 ...

-## Testing the Kick <a name="testingthekick"/>
+## Testing the Template <a name="testingthetemplate"/>

-You will notice that the Kick has been shipped with test.
+You will notice that the Template has been shipped with test.
 These devidi them self into two categories:

 + Unit Tests